Clyybber/cpsdoc/README.md

 # A little history of CPS

-First things first: CPS is nothing new; in the Lisp world people have been doing CPS since the '70s, and in some languages (mainly functional-programming style) CPS is a common programming paradigm.
+First, CPS is nothing new; in the Lisp world people have been doing CPS since the '70s, and in some languages (mainly those of the functional-programming style) CPS is a common programming paradigm.

-"Traditional" computer programs are typically composed of functions calling other functions, making up a kind of tree-shaped form.
-Every function will in the end return, until the program is done.
-When a function *calls* another function, it will store the *return address* on the stack; when the *called* function is done, the program will continue the *calling* function from that return address.
+Computer programs written in *procedural* programming languages are typically composed of functions calling other functions, making up a kind of tree-shaped form.

 As an example of this control-flow, consider the following Nim program: